Imagine you were asked to speak at an event. How would you prepare?

-It’s likely your sales process will evolve as your team finds ways to work more efficiently and move prospects through your pipeline faster.
-As you define and enhance your sales process over time, you’ll want to measure your success to ensure your sales process is successful in coordinating the efforts of your team and reaching your target audience.
+Your sales process will evolve as your team finds ways to work more efficiently and move prospects through your pipeline faster.
+As you define and enhance your sales process, you’ll want to measure your success to ensure it successfully coordinates your team's efforts and reaches your target audience.

-For example, look at how many prospects transitioned into and out of each step of the sales process in a given time period.
+For example, note how many prospects transitioned in and out of each step of the sales process over a given period.

-This way you can draw conclusions like, “In July, we started with 75 prospects in the ‘awaiting demo’ step ... at the end of the month, we had moved through 28 prospects, and added 19, leaving us with 66 prospects in the ‘awaiting demo’ step.”
+This way, you can conclude, “In July, we started with 75 prospects in the ‘awaiting demo’ step ... at the end of the month, we had moved through 28 prospects and added 19, leaving us with 66 prospects in the ‘awaiting demo’ step."

 Here are some other examples of metrics to consider for the different steps of your process:

 - The average time prospects stay in each step